 3. Take a photo of the overall lawn area that shows both healthy and failing turf and email it to email@example.com.
 In the email message, please let us know that this photo goes along with a turf sample that will be brought in for processing.
 Include name and address for sample.
 The photo will help the lab see the pattern of declining areas and help with diagnosis.

-4. Turf sample cost is $14 cash or check.
+4. Turf sample cost is $15 cash, check, or credit card.
 There is no charge for digital diagnosis.
-Our office is not able to process credit/debit cards.

 5. Form can be submitted ahead of time (see link below) or when sample is brought to the office.
 Staff can assist by completing the form in the office when samples are brought in.
 If submitting form ahead of bringing in samples: Click on link below; Fill out Turf Sample Submission Form; Save to your files - example save as name: J. Smith-centipede turf; Print and bring copy in with your sample or email to firstname.lastname@example.org.